Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 ### Sign up for a Snowflake Enterprise trial account

-Navigate to [signup.snowflake.com](https://signup.snowflake.com/) and follow the steps. **Make sure to select an Enterprise account.**  You'll also be prompted to select a cloud provider - Microsoft Azure, Amazon Web Services, or Google Cloud Platform.
-Choose the one that makes the most sense for you. <br>
+Navigate to [signup.snowflake.com](https://signup.snowflake.com/) and follow the steps.
+A few things to note:
+- **Make sure to select an Enterprise account.**
+- Select a cloud provider - Microsoft Azure, Amazon Web Services, or Google Cloud Platform.
+Choose the one that makes the most sense for you. - Additionally, select a region.
+Select one of the US West regions as it's known to have partner connect available.

 ![Snowflake Cloud Provider](assets/snowflake_cloud_provider.png)<br>